Project 2 | Dynamic Compositions

 As a writing technique, I suggest you answer each question in full.
 Once you are done, read the answers aloud.
 Then create connections between the answers to create one full paragraph.

-I recommend that you type this as a word document and save it before pasting it into your e-portfolio.
+I recommend that you type this as a word document and save it before pasting it into the corresponding Blackboard Journal.

-Add your writing assignment to your e-portfolio on the same page as the image of your project.
+Add your writing assignment to the corresponding Blackboard Journal on the same page as the image of your project.

 Label both the image and the below writing assignment with the project number and title: Project 1: Dynamic Compositions

-Both the image & the writing assignment should be uploaded to your Wordpress e-portfolio BEFORE the due class!
+Both the image & the writing assignment should be uploaded to the corresponding Blackboard Journal BEFORE the due class!

 Take note of when the classroom is open and available for you to use the computers and/or scanners.